Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 - Pick OU:

-- Miami covers the spread when it is an 8.5-point underdog or more 50% of the time.
-That's more often than New York covers as a favorite of 8.5 or more (14.3%).

-- Miami and its opponents have gone over the over/under 48.8% of the time this season (40 out of 82).
-That's less often than New York and its opponents have (44 out of 82).

-- The Knicks have a .659 winning percentage as a moneyline favorite (27-14) this season, higher than the .333 winning percentage for the Heat as a moneyline underdog (8-16).
+- As a moneyline favorite this season, the Knicks are 27-14, a better mark than the Heat have recorded (8-16) as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!